-The PLCnext Store offers software solutions specifically for industrial automation and extends the functionality of your projects.
+The PLCnext Store offers software solutions specifically for industrial automation and extends the functionality of your industrial automation projects using PLC.

 IT developers using Eclipse can use their scripts written in C#, C++ or open-source software from GitHub, and package the software as a library so that IEC users can import the special functions, and treat it like a program written in ladder logic, using it throughout their code.

 Some libraries can be downloaded from the developer section.

 Apart from the software libraries and the fully programmed Solution Apps, you can also download Function Extensions and Runtime apps.